ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 other's authorization, C sends a token request to AS's token endpoint.
 The client MUST add a `req_cnf` object carrying either its raw public key or a unique identifier for a public key that it has previously made known to the authorization server.
-To prove that the client is in possession of this key, C MUST use the same keying material that it uses to secure the communication with AS, e.g., the DTLS session.
+It is RECOMMENDED that the client uses DTLS with the same keying material to secure the communication with the authorization server, proving possession of the key as part of the token request.
+Other mechanisms for proving possession of the key may be defined in the future.

 An example access token request from the client to the AS is depicted in {{rpk-authorization-message-example}}.